 Why Stretching Doesn't Improve Flexibility

-2) I watched people use their trainers to push them, or straps to pull themselves, into a stretch.
-This made no sense either.
-Why not give your body the opportunity to learn and respond without depending on a crutch?
-Using something outside your body not only compromises the results, but it also prevents you from learning how to move from the inside, which is where a stretch needs to be in order for it to actually happen.
+2) People use their trainers to push them, or straps to pull themselves, into a stretch.
+This makes no sense.
+It robs your body of the chance to learn.
+Using something outside your body as a crutch not only compromises the results, but it also prevents you from learning how to move from the inside, which is where a stretch needs to be in order for it to actually happen.
 Bodies are intelligent and should be able to stretch in their own right just as they perform independently in other physical/athletic activities.
-There should be no need for props that ultimately rob the body of its ability to move itself.
+There should be no need for props that ultimately prevent the body of its ability to move itself.

-3) Day after day I would see people workout, stretch a little, and never improve - at all.
-Each and every time I saw the same thing - bent, kinked and hunched over.
+3) Day after day I see people workout, stretch a little, and never improve - at all.
 Yet, at the same time, they would come off days on the treadmill looking thinner and hours of weight training, looking firmer and more toned.
 But never did they ever make any progress with their flexibility.
 It was clear something was wrong.
 The body should respond in the same way to being stretched, as it does to cardio, endurance and strength training.
 That is to say, it should improve.

 So why doesn’t it?